Kadriana Lott

 Kadriana Lott (born May 12, 1999 as Kadriana Sahaidak) is a Canadian curler from Gimli, Manitoba.
-She is best known for playing mixed doubles curling with partner Colton Lott, who she has won three medals with at the Canadian Mixed Doubles Curling Championship.
-She also plays lead on Team Darcy Robertson in women's curling.
+She is best known for playing mixed doubles curling with partner Colton Lott, who she has won four medals with at the Canadian Mixed Doubles Curling Championship.
+She also plays second on Team Nancy Martin in women's curling.

 Career

 Mixed doubles

 Lott has found success in mixed doubles with husband Colton Lott.
 Their first competitive event was the 2018 Manitoba Mixed Doubles Curling Championship, which they won, giving them a berth in the 2018 Canadian Mixed Doubles Curling Championship.
 The duo was the youngest in the tournament, and the only to go undefeated through the round robin.
 However, they lost the final 8–7 to Laura Crocker and Kirk Muyres.

 The team was Canada's representative at the Third Leg of the 2018–19 Curling World Cup.
 They won the event, gaining an entry to the Grand Final.
 At the 2019 Canadians, the pair made it to the semi-finals, which they lost 7–6.
+Lott and her husband won the 2024 Canadian Mixed Doubles Curling Championship, and represented Canada at the 2024 World Mixed Doubles Curling Championship.
+At the Worlds, the team finished 8–1 after round robin play, but lost to Estonia's Marie Kaldvee and Harri Lill in the Qualification Round, finishing 5th.

+By virtue of their 2024 Canadian Championship title, Lott and Lott qualified for the 2025 Canadian Mixed Doubles Curling Olympic Trials, where the team had a disappointing 4–3 record, missing the playoffs.
+However, they would rebound by winning the 2025 Canadian Mixed Doubles Curling Championship over Marlee Powers and Luke Saunders 9–8 in the final, qualifying them to represent Canada at the 2026 World Mixed Doubles Curling Championship.